OpenEvalProject/evals/manuscripts/elife-68531/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/68531/elife-68531-fig6-v2.jpg)

 **Figure 6.:** (a) Time-varying low-frequency connectivity values for three defined measures.
 The ictal period is normalized to a zero to one scale.
 The solid lines represent the median and shaded plots display the normalized median absolute deviation (MAD) based on 104 bootstrap tests.
 The gray rectangles display the periods of special interest.
 EZ-nR connectivity drops in early seizure and a widespread brain connectivity occurs in the pre-termination period. (b) Connectivity measures in pre-ictal, early-seizure, and pre-termination.
 To give a pairwise visual comparison, we subtracted the average synchrony between all pairs of contacts in the pre-ictal interval from nine connectivity measures.
 The centers of error bars show the median of all seizures in two frequency bands and lines depict the MAD.
 Scatter circles exhibit the actual values (n=39 for each group).
 To handle possible outliers, the paired percentile bootstrap with a one-step M-estimator was employed and p-values were computed for pairwise comparison between and within the three measures at each of the three periods, corrected using Hochberg’s algorithm (B=104 number of bootstraps, J=18 tests, see Methods).
 Asterisks display corrected p-values; *p<0.05, **p<0.01, ***p<0.001.
 Only the early-seizure interval shows significant differences between EZ-nR and the two other measures.
-All measures are considerably higher in pre-termination than their corresponding values in early-seizure and pre-ictal periods.Figure 6—source data 1.Post-hoc tests on network measures in low-frequency. p-values smaller than 0.05 are bolded.
+All measures are considerably higher in pre-termination than their corresponding values in early-seizure and pre-ictal periods.

-## Pre-termination connectivity predicts post-ictal synchronization
+### Pre-termination connectivity predicts post-ictal synchronization

 It has been hypothesized that the brain manifests hysteresis between the two states before and after termination (Kramer et al., 2012).
 In other words, the post-ictal state is dependent on pre-termination.
 Consequently, we were interested to examine how the brain changes between these two states.
 Pre-termination connectivity in low-frequency and post-termination synchrony in high-frequency were among the distinctive features of the results presented above.
 To test the hypothesis of possible dependency, we computed overall brain connectivity for these two measures.
 Figure 7 illustrates the correlation between pre-termination and post-ictal intervals.
 Each point in the graph belongs to one seizure in which the two values for two high-frequency bands are averaged.
 There is a strong association between the two states (p<0.02, r=0.452, n=34) after removing outliers using the projection method and the MAD-median rule (Wilcox, 2011), supporting the existence of hysteresis in the system.
 In other words, the brain state in the post-ictal period can be predicted using its condition in pre-termination.